California State University - Northridge Data & Information Overview

-Good Overall Diversity at California State University - Northridge
+California State University - Northridge Undergraduate Student Diversity

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
-For more information on the sticker price of California State University - Northridge, see our tuition and fees and room and board pages.
+For more information on the sticker price of CSUN, see our tuition and fees and room and board pages.

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At California State University - Northridge, approximately 32% of students took out student loans averaging $5,008 a year.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At CSUN, approximately 32% of students took out student loans averaging $5,008 a year.
 That adds up to $20,032 over four years for those students.

-The student loan default rate at California State University - Northridge is 3.7%.
+The student loan default rate at CSUN is 2.0%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do California State University - Northridge Graduates Make?students who graduate with a bachelor's degree from California State University - Northridge make about $45,400 a year during their first few years of employment after graduation.
-This is good news for future California State University - Northridge graduates since it is 14% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do CSUN Graduates Make?students who graduate from CSUN with a bachelor's degree go on to jobs where they make an average salary of $45,400 in their early years.
+That's great news for CSUN students since it is 14% more than the average college graduate's salary of $39,802 per year.